-Aims This study aims to develop and validate an automatic framework for IVOCT plaque characterisation using artificial intelligence (AI).
+Aims: This study aimed to develop and validate an automatic framework for IVOCT plaque characterisation using artificial intelligence (AI).

-Methods IVOCT pullbacks from 5 international centres were analysed in a corelab, annotating basic plaque components, inflammatory markers and other structures.
+Methods: IVOCT pullbacks from five international centres were analysed in a core lab, annotating basic plaque components, inflammatory markers and other structures.
 A deep convolutional network with encoding-decoding architecture and pseudo-3D input was developed and trained using hybrid loss.
-The proposed network was integrated into commercial software to be externally validated on additional IVOCT pullbacks from three international corelabs, taking the consensus among corelabs as reference.
+The proposed network was integrated into commercial software to be externally validated on additional IVOCT pullbacks from three international core labs, taking the consensus among core labs as reference.